1873 - 1896

 HOCHTIEF in the Third Reich

 Following the economic crisis in the 1920s, the construction business received new stimulus when the National Socialists came to power.
 In addition to projects for the State and the Party—including the Autobahn, or super-highway, network and also the national center for Nazi Party rallies in Nuremberg—HOCHTIEF continued to raise many industrial buildings.
-Including new head offices for itself: In 1936 HOCHTIEF moved out of its offices at Pferdemarkt in Essen and into a new head office building in Rellinghauser Strasse, where it still has its headquarters.
+Including new head offices for itself: In 1936 HOCHTIEF moved out of its offices at Pferdemarkt in Essen and into a new head office building in Rellinghauser Strasse.

 From 1936 onwards the “Second 4-Year Plan” of the Nazi regime increasingly determined the speed of construction work.
 In order to be on a “war footing”, many orders were placed for military structures, industrial buildings and traffic routes.
 Civil construction projects for HOCHTIEF reduced as a result.